-In addition to the four contributors below, we have guest artists from time to time.
+In addition to the three contributors below, we have guest artists from time to time.

 PhotographerDave Marshall’s main photographic interests are landscape, architecture and vintage motorsports.
 He travels extensively in the Canadian west and American southwest in an endless quest for the perfect fusion of light and form.
 Dave’s interest in automotive culture and architecture has led him down the western portion of Route 66 several times, the culmination of these trips being the book “Route 66 a Last Look”.